arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 05.12.16
+When you die your muscles spontaneously relax and you pee and poop.
+>I did not think of my body at needle point.
+>Even the cornea and the leftover urine were gone.
+>Suicides have already betrayed the body.

+\- Anne Sexton, "Wanting to Die".

 ### 05.10.16
 Steph Curry is the NBA's first unanimous league MVP.
 Go dubs.